lonycell/grafana.v7/docs/sources/features/panels/singlestat.md

 {{< docs-imagebox img="/img/docs/v45/singelstat-multiple-series-error.png" class="docs-image--right docs-image--no-shadow">}}

-Grafana 2.5 introduced stricter checking for multiple-series on singlestat panels.
+ThingSPIN 2.5 introduced stricter checking for multiple-series on singlestat panels.
 In previous versions, the panel logic did not verify that only a single series was used, and instead, displayed the first series encountered.
 Depending on your data source, this could have lead to inconsistent data being shown and/or a general confusion about which metric was being displayed.

 To fix your singlestat panel: